 At the Rehabilitation Research Institute of Singapore, Colin Quek is laying the foundation for a new data platform that will serve as the backbone for future research projects.

-“This is the proverbial ‘not if, but when’ scenario which no one hopes to encounter,” says Quek, its deputy director for informatics, referring to cyber threats and data breaches.
+“This is the proverbial ‘not if, but when’ scenario which no one hopes to encounter,” says Quek, the institute’s deputy director for informatics, referring to cyber threats and data breaches.
 “The next challenge lies with local regulatory restrictions on data.”

 While security is also of utmost concern at Australia’s MinterEllison, a professional services firm, the exponential growth in data has been posing challenges.